domenicostefani/morphdrive/README.md

 </div>

 *Accompanying material for "**MorphDrive: Latent Conditioning for Cross-Circuit Effect Modeling and a Parametric Audio Dataset of Analog Overdrive Pedals**"*
+Francesco Ardan Dal Rì, Domenico Stefani, Luca Turchet, Nicola Conci
-Accepted at the 28th International Conference on Digital Audio Effects (DAFx25), Ancona, Italy, 2 - 5 September 2025
+in Proceedings of the 28-th Int.
+Conf. on Digital Audio Effects (DAFx25), 2025, Ancona, Italy.

 </div>